H2so4/chef-fundamentals-repo/README.markdown

 * Clean up the older `chef-fundamentals` cruft.
 * Release the "workstation" AMI; this requires ensuring it is cleaned up and fit for consumption by the masses.
+* Build this repository/environment such that it can be deployed w/o internet access.

 License and Author
 ==================